Jorge's relationship advice is based on experience and observation. Let his trial and error be your success (hopefully).

-Why Do You Have No Friends?
+Why Don't You Have Friends?

 Do you ever wonder why you seem to have no friends?
 Does it feel like the world outside of you is this distant place and you're encased in a bubble?
 Does there even seem to be a wall between you and the people you see every day?